nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 adds a fosterer named Jerry Tan with the phone number 98765412 and email address jerry123@example.com; his address is Baker street, block 5, #27-01, housing type is HDB and he is fostering a cat named Dexter.
 An urgent visit is required.
 * `add n/Tom Lee p/98123456 e/tom@example.com a/Happy street, block 123, #01-01 t/Available t/HDB t/able.Dog`
 adds a fosterer named Pete Tay with the phone number 98765411 and email address pete@example.com; his address is Happy street, block 5, #01-01, housing type is Condo and currently he is not fostering any animal but looking to foster a cat.
-* In the case where duplicates are given, second/last one will be chosen:
+* In the case where duplicates are given, last one will be chosen:
   * `add n/Jerry Tan p/98765412 e/jerry123@example.com a/Baker street, block 5, #27-01 housing/HDB housing/Condo availability/Available availability/NotAvailable animal/Dexter animal/Happy animalType/able.Dog animalType/current.Cat t/Urgent`
     * Outcome will be: `New fosterer added: Jerry Tan; Phone: 98765412; Email: jerry123@example.com; Address: Baker street, block 5, #27-01; Housing: Condo; Availability: NotAvailable; Animal name: Happy; Animal type: current.Cat; Tags: [Urgent]`